ExpressionEngine/ExpressionEngine-User-Guide/docs/advanced-usage/front-end/dock.md

 [TOC]

 ## Overview
-The Dock is a central component of ExpressionEngine Pro's front-end functionality.
+The Dock is a central component of ExpressionEngine's front-end functionality.

 ![dock overview](_images/ee-pro-dock.png)